 Projects may include, and are not limited to: quality improvement projects, research, apps, websites, books, videos projects, educational projects for surgeons, courses or events.
 Essentially anything done to improve things in trauma and orthopaedic surgery.

-Entries of no more than 500 words should be emailed to [email protected] no later than 1st November.
+Entries of no more than 500 words should be emailed to [email protected]

 Please use the subject heading 'FOS Innovation Award’ in your email and include your full name, stage of training and institution in the body of the email.